A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Grace J.

 I’m a 31-year-old journalist with a young baby.
-The lockdown started on my last day of maternity leave, when my daughter had been in childcare for exactly one day.
+The lockdown began on my last day of maternity leave — my daughter had been in childcare for exactly one day.

-I’d like to pose while holding my seven-month-old daughter, Olive, in my hands.
-She’s blissfully ignorant of the historical moment she’s living through, but she represents a generation that may have to grow up in a whole new world, without many of the familiar trappings of childhood the rest of us grew up with.
+I’d like to pose holding my seven-month-old daughter, Olive, in my hands.
+She’s blissfully unaware of the historical moment she’s living through — but she represents a generation that may grow up in a whole new world, without many of the familiar trappings of childhood the rest of us took for granted.

 Rohan P.